-While the daily standup has helped software development teams stay focused on individual tasks, increase productivity and improve team collaboration, it is now a methodology that is adopted by many businesses and departments.
+While the daily standup has helped software development teams stay focused on individual tasks, increase productivity and improve team collaboration, it is also a methodology adopted by many other industries and departments.
 In this post, we’ll explain how your optometric practice can conduct a standup meeting to increase operational productivity and transparency.

 Once you’ve established your goal, you need to identify the team players responsible for achieving the goal.
 These team members are required to attend all of the meetings and are expected to participate in helping keep the project moving forward to reach the goal.